alteryx/compose/README.md

 [![StackOverflow](https://img.shields.io/badge/questions-on_stackoverflow-blue.svg)](https://stackoverflow.com/questions/tagged/composeml)
 [![Downloads](https://pepy.tech/badge/composeml/month)](https://pepy.tech/project/composeml/month)

 [Compose](https://compose.alteryx.com) is a machine learning tool for automated prediction engineering.
-An end user defines an outcome of interest by writing a *labeling function*, then runs a search to extract training examples from the historical data for supervised learning.
-Its result is provided to [Featuretools](https://docs.featuretools.com/) for automated feature engineering and subsequently to [EvalML](https://evalml.alteryx.com/) for automated machine learning.
+It allows you to structure prediction problems and generate labels for supervised learning.
+An end user defines an outcome of interest by writing a *labeling function*, then runs a search to automatically extract training examples from historical data.
+Its result is then provided to [Featuretools](https://docs.featuretools.com/) for automated feature engineering and subsequently to [EvalML](https://evalml.alteryx.com/) for automated machine learning.
 The workflow of an applied machine learning engineer then becomes:

 <br><p align="center"><img width=90% src="docs/source/images/workflow.png" alt="Compose" /></p><br>